The company were looking for a lighter and quieter tractor unit than the Seddon Atkinson 400 before the Seddon Atkinson 401 had come out.

 I brought the outfit back home and Tony came in my car he later set up his own haulage business that lasted a few years".

-Volvo F7 4X2 tractor unit Reg No PCW 446X 'Sir Lancelot' was one of four Volvo F7 tractor units which were purchased second hand off W.H.
+Volvo F7 4X2 tractor unit Reg No PCW 446X Fleet No 6 'Sir Lancelot' was another of the four Volvo F7 tractor units which were purchased second hand off W.H.
 Bowker Ltd of Blackburn.

-These vehicles were light and very quite so were used on a regular basis for discharging powder tanks when noise restrictions were in place at certain delivery locations.
+Although seen here coupled up to a steel coil carrier the Volvo F7's were light and very quite so were mainly used for discharging powder tanks when noise restrictions were in place at certain delivery locations.

 Based in Scotland this Volvo F88 double drive recovery vehicle was operated by Mcintyre & Elder and is seen here recovering one of the company's Seddon Atkinson tractor units on the M74 between Larkhall and Lesmahagow.